seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 # Difficulties encountered, challenges overcome, and lessons learned

+The pit mutation testing on eclipse has a long running and report generating time, thus, we had a long time to verify our new added test cases.
+Pit Mutation also has a large CPU usage while running.
+The generated report need sometime to understand its naming (the report uses variable 1,2,3 etc.) and mutation's impact on the method.
+Mutation testing tells us another aspect of test cases improvement and lead us better understanding on fault-based testing.

+It is a little bit confusing at first using Selenium but the instructions from lecture notes are clear and helpful to follow.
+The script sometimes get stuck due to Chrome or Internet problem but all our test cases run normally at last.
+GUI testing experience from this lab is able to be carried to other courses' testing.

 # Comments/feedback on the lab itself

 The lab provided a great chance for us to practise the use of mutation test and GUI testing.
 The lab overall is great.